SheCodesAustralia/multicoder-turtorial/content/Myrtle/5_myrtle_moves.md

 ---
 title: 🏃‍♀️ Make Myrtle Move
-weight: 6
+weight: 5
 ---

 Cool, so she spins.
 That's particularly useful by itself, so next we'll add the ability for her to move forward.

+{{% notice warning %}}

 You're in competition with the teammate working on the birds.
-They may or may not have already added the following code snippet, but just incase they haven't, add the following to `MoveObject.py`:
+They may or may not have already added the following code snippet.

+{{% /notice %}}

+Add the following to `MoveObject.py`:

 ```python
 # MoveObject.py